CPAP Masks for Mouth Breathers

 Benefits of Full-Face CPAP Masks for Mouth Breathers

 As a mouth breather, you may be asking yourself which style of mask is best for me?
 While this is largely based on personal preference, we recommend using full-face masks.
 Full-face masks cover both your nose and mouth allowing the air to go into your nose and most of it to be released through your mouth.
 Some of these full-face masks even help with jaw alignment to help keep your mouth closed.
 If you really dislike full-face masks or they make you feel claustrophobic, you can use a nasal or nasal pillow mask with a chin strap to keep your mouth closed.
+You can also try wearing a full-face mask with a mask liner to avoid the silicone of the cushion touching your face.
 If you use a humidifier with your CPAP machine, the full-face mask can help prevent dry mouth and throat dryness by not letting the moist air escape.
 If you suffer from congestion as well as being a mouth breather, the full-face mask will drastically reduce the irritation of your nasal passages.
 We would like to share with you readers some recommendations for full-face masks that we think would be perfect for mouth breathers.
 Please note that the masks we recommend may also be used with BiPAP machines.

 The AirFit F20 is one of ResMed’s most popular CPAP full face masks on the market today.
 This mask cushion comes in three different sizes: small, medium, and large.
 The AirFit F20 has adjustable headgear with magnetic clips.
 The malleable memory foam cushion provides more comfort than the hard silicone ones as well as providing a tighter seal.
 This mask is great for mouth breathers because its cushion shape covers your entire mouth and nose.
 This lets you receive the full CPAP therapy dose without any air pressure leaking due to the Infinity Seal technology provided by the cushion.
 The AirFit F20 is capable of withstanding higher pressure settings making it optimal for high-pressure users.
 The AirFit F20 has three cushion sizes, small, medium and large and has a cost of $149.00